Address: 67 Piper Street, Kyneton, Victoria 3444

 Phone: 03 5422 1228

-The Kyneton Museum is located in Kyneton, an hour North of Melbourne.
+The Kyneton Museum is located in the lovely town of Kyneton, just an hour North of Melbourne.

 The Museum Collection is housed in a beautiful bluestone building recognised by the National Trust and designed by architect Andrea Stumbucco who was responsible for many beautiful buildings in the Gold Rush era.
 The building was designed as the first Bank of New South Wales but in order to meet the banking needs of a fast changing population it made its way to the central Victorian Goldfields.